Music (MUS)

 MUS 740 Instrumental Ensemble: Handbell Ensemble 1 credit

 This ensemble is open to any student with handbell experience or sufficient music reading ability.
 It will perform both on campus for chapel services and the Fine Arts Christmas Concert as well as for area congregations.
 Members of this ensemble may also belong to other music organizations on campus.
-(Offered every fall and spring.
-Prerequisites: music reading ability, audition for placement by instructor.)
-Repeatable
+(Prerequisites: audition for placement by instructor.)

 MUS 745 Private Brass Lesson: 1 credit